DHARANIVENDHANV/CS6910/README.md

 ### Dharanivendhan v (ed22s006)
 #### Instructions to train and evaluate neural network models:

-1. Install the libraries required for the project using the command below:
+1.Install the libraries required for the project using the command below:

 [pip install -r requirements.txt]

 2.There are two ways to use the notebook [here](https://github.com/DHARANIVENDHANV/CS6910/blob/master/ASSIGNMENT%201/DL_Assignment1.ipynb) to train a neural network model for image classification on the Fashion-MNIST dataset using categorical cross-entropy loss: